robotframework/robotframework.github.com/README.md

 - When adding a new user, also include company/organization logo.

 Alternatively you can [submit a pull request](https://github.com/robotframework/robotframework.github.com/pulls) with the above information and make it even easier for us to add the link.
 For pull requests, only submit source file changes.
-Built files will be updated and commited by maintainer.
+Build will be done automatically.

 ## License